aadityaa-dava/UMBC-DATA606-Capstone/docs/README.md

 ## Identifying U.S. Counties at Risk of Economic Decline Using Public Socioeconomic Indicators

-The documents in this directory provide detailed explanations of the project methodology, findings, academic deliverables, and professional portfolio materials.
+The documents in this directory provide detailed explanations of the project methodology, findings, academic deliverables, presentation materials, and professional portfolio assets.

 ---